USS Allentown: U.S. Navy, World War II, 1944–1945

 Allentown departed New Orleans on 3 April 1944 bound for shakedown training at Bermuda.
 After about a month of training, she set a course for New York City escorting the Norwegian merchant ship SS Norden.
 She arrived in New York on 13 May 1944 and underwent post-shakedown repairs and alterations.
 Near the end of June 1944, she stood out of New York in the screen of a convoy.
 She arrived at Norfolk, Virginia, on 28 June 1944 and entered the Norfolk Navy Yard at Portsmouth, Virginia, for additional repairs.
 She completed repairs in mid-August 1944 and returned to New York, where she arrived on 16 August 1944.
 Soon thereafter, she returned to sea as a unit of Escort Division 33 in the screen of a convoy bound for the Pacific.

 Steaming via the Panama Canal and Bora Bora in the Society Islands, Allentown reached the northern coast of New Guinea at the end of September 1944.
 She then began patrol and escort duty in the New Guinea area.
 At the end of October 1944, she participated briefly in the occupation of the island of Morotai in the Molucca Islands.
-In mid-November 1944, she began escorting convoys between Hollandia, New Guinea, and Leyte in the Philippine Islands in support of the U.S. invasion there.
+In mid-November 1944, she began escorting convoys between Hollandia, New Guinea, and Leyte in the Philippines in support of the U.S. invasion there.
 Those duties and convoy-escort missions between the various islands of the Philippine archipelago occupied her time until early March 1945.
 On 9 March, Allentown joined the escort of a Ulithi-bound convoy on the first leg of her voyage back to the United States.
 She arrived at the Puget Sound Navy Yard in Bremerton, Washington, on 7 April 1945.

 After completing an overhaul, Allentown departed Puget Sound on 7 June 1945, bound for Kodiak in the Territory of Alaska.
 Earmarked for transfer to the Soviet Navy in Project Hula, a secret program for the transfer of U.S. Navy ships to the Soviet Navy in anticipation of the Soviet Union joining the war against Japan, Allentown joined her sister ships USS Charlottesville (PF-25), USS Long Beach (PF-34), USS Belfast (PF-35), USS Glendale (PF-36), USS San Pedro (PF-37), USS Coronado (PF-38), USS Machias (PF-53), and USS Sandusky (PF-54) in getting underway from Kodiak on 13 June 1945 bound for Cold Bay, Alaska, where they arrived on 14 June 1945 to enter Project Hula.
 Training of Allentown's new Soviet Navy crew soon began at Cold Bay.